 Upon completing her master’s degree, Sara served as a Fashion Specialist for The New School Archives & Special Collections, and went on to work on special projects in the garment archives of prominent American fashion designers.
 Sara’s passion for material culture eventually led her to the Parsons Fashion Study Collection, where she pioneered new curriculum that connects students to fashion history through the use of objects.
 Over the course of two and a half years, she worked towards reorganizing, rehousing, and cataloging the collection, and was able to successfully integrate it as an educational resource into the curriculum of over thirty-five different classes at Parsons.

-When Sara isn’t teaching or writing, you can usually find her hunting for vintage clothes, practicing Mandarin, or listening to David Bowie.
+When Sara isn’t teaching or writing, you can usually find her hunting for vintage clothes and/or listening to David Bowie.